Superior quality and unmatched expertise under one roof.

-We understand the complexity of creating composite parts that have dimensionally accurate and/or class A requirements.
+We understand the complexity of creating composite parts that have dimensionally accurate and/or class-A requirements.
 We study each project and establish the best build methodology for each part based on its geometry and GD&T requirements.
 We use this capability on our internal production lines as well as a service for aerospace companies.

 Ideal cosmetic standards and adept tooling solutions.

 We understand the complexities of designing bladder molding solutions that can yield the required geometry and volume for our customers’ projects.
-We are always looking to push development of tooling solutions to create opportunities for our customers that can drive costs down without compromising the quality of components.
+We are always looking to push the development of tooling solutions to create opportunities for our customers that can drive costs down without compromising the quality of components.